Another Short Sighted Council

 My point being that I can accurately tell that I average around €700 per week, or €100 per day.
 We do not use campsites, but are happy to pay for Aires.

 Do I spend this much in the UK?
-Harder to quantify as my wife uses her cards then, but my spending was £135 on food, goods and other sundries.
+Harder to quantify as my wife uses her cards then, but my spending during the weekend just passed was £135 on food, goods and other sundries.
 She appears to have spent approximately £202.

 Obviously people spend according to their budget.
 We are fortunate to have a decent disposable income.
 It disappoints me to take €7000 out of the UK economy, however the towns and villages of France with local powers know the value of motorhoming and gain my money and will continue to benefit while monolithic, bureaucratic UK councils take a blinkered view.